 Annual Review of £35m HIV/SRH programme, lead economist, including design of new VfM framework.

 Based in West Bank, DFID-funded.
 Consultant, strategy and efficiency in Ministry of Health; development of programme budgeting.

 Review of health financing needs and flows across the Asia-Pacific region and advice regarding implications for donors.
 Additional advice on funding of family planning and its economic implications.

 Palestinian Refugee population health/education (based Jordan), 2012 – 2014

-For UNRWA: development of monitoring and evaluation approach, indicators and targets to promote efficiency and effectiveness in health and education services to 5m Palestinian refugees in Jordan, Syria, Lebanon, West Bank and Gaza.
+For UNRWA: developed monitoring and evaluation system, indicators/targets to promote efficiency and effectiveness in health and education services to 5m Palestinian refugees in Jordan, Syria, Lebanon, West Bank and Gaza.